 - Finding the best way to make amends to those we harmed

 - Making direct amends to these people when we’re ready

 - Practicing self-reflection

-- Working to maintain our newfound sobriety by teaching to those willing to listen
+- Working to maintain our newfound sobriety by teaching those willing to listen

 The first three chapters of the book lay the groundwork for following these steps.
-The book hopes to empower individuals to reframe spiritual tactics and look for real-world psychological events that can help them recover.
-Munn understands that not everyone can find progress in religion.
+The book hopes to empower individuals to reframe spiritual tactics and look for real-world psychological events to help them recover.
+Munn understands that not everyone can find progress in Religion.
 That’s why the book offers non-believers a take of fresh breath that can help them make better choices to live a healthier and sober life.

 Finding Your Addiction Treatment Program

 As if battling addiction wasn’t challenging enough, finding the right addiction treatment program isn’t easy.
 Many addiction treatment centers focus on spirituality and faith to help people through their recovery.
 However, those who offer personalized treatments will never push an agenda or Religion in their patients.